TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/036 Component Communication.md

 </MyFancyCard>
 ```

-The outer tag `<MyFancyCard>` is actually a component.
+The outer tag `<MyFancyCard>` is actually a component, with a closing "tag" in the last line.
 The inner content, lines 2-5, is the "child-content", i.e. the content we wish to display in the card.

 The `MyFancyCard` component might then be defined as: